energywebfoundation/ssi/README.md

 ### Switchboard

+[Switchboard](https://github.com/energywebfoundation/switchboard-dapp) can be used a UI to initiate and continue a VC-API exchange.
+It uses [iam-client-lib](#iam-client-lib) to accomplish this.

 ### iam-client-lib
 [iam-client-lib](https://github.com/energywebfoundation/iam-client-lib/) provides SSI related functions such as interaction with EWF's Switchboard role credential definitions, credential request and issuance and connection to the ssi-hub.
 It can be used as a client library to this vc-api (for example, to start an exchange).